Trust registration

 What information does the Insurer need to process the deregistration of the trust and make the bond inactive.

-• If letter of authority has been returned to the Master
+- If the letter of authority has been returned to the Master

 Why ?